6 Cool Image Captions with CSS3

 Caption 1

-The first caption will have a simple transition effect that is commonly used for a caption.
-The caption will come up from the bottom when we hover over the image.
-To address it, the caption will have a fixed height of 30px and we apply its bottom position -30px to hide it below the image.
+The first caption will have a simple transition effect commonly used for captions.
+The caption will slide up from the bottom when we hover over the image.
+To achieve this, the caption has a fixed height of 30px, and we apply `bottom: -30px` to its position to hide it below the image initially.

 #mainwrapper .box .simple-caption {